History of San Francisco State University: 2023

 On November 14, Teamsters Local 2010 held a one-day strike across all 23 CSU campuses, seeking higher pay.
 San Francisco State skilled laborers marched through the university before joining the picket line at the university's 19th and Holloway Avenues entrance.

 The encampment at SF State on May 3, 2024.
 It started on April 29.

 Students walked out and protested on November 28, in response to 655 courses being cut and over 300 faculty members being laid off in the Spring 2024 semester.

 One-day strikes led by the CFA were held across four CSU campuses from December 4–7, including San Francisco State on December 5.
-Faculty and students picketed against budget cuts and possible layoffs and are seeking a raise of 12%.
+Faculty and students picketed against budget cuts and possible layoffs, also seeking a raise of 12%.

 2024

 SFSU faculty members participated in a strike led by the California Faculty Association across the CSU system on January 22, 2024.
 The strike was planned to last through the week before the university's spring semester, but ended early due to the CFA reaching a tentative agreement with the CSU.

 On January 25, roughly 250 members and supporters of SFSU's CFA chapter rallied in protest of the tentative agreement and stood in the shape of the word "NO."

 Over 200 students walked out on February 28 to protest annual 6% tuition increases for five years that would total to about 34%.

-April 29 marked the first day students held an encampment to protest against the Gaza war and call for the CSU system to divest from Israel.
-The encampment began after about 500 people attended a rally.
-This encampment began as part of a wave of protests in multiple countries.

-The encampment ended on May 15 after Students for Gaza, a student organization at SFSU, reached a divestment agreement with university leaders.

 On December 11, about 150 people took part in a march styled as a jazz funeral to protest against lecturer faculty being laid off.

+2025

+In March and October, faculty wore red to protest against budget cuts.
+Dance students protested against budget cuts on September 5.
+On December 5, student workers protested for higher wages.

+2026

+Students protested for more funding with oversight, funding for rapid response efforts against ICE, and for dorm safety.
+They staged a walkout after unsuccessful negotiations.
+Also, university employees rallied in May and September for better pay.